thedava/dod-lite/README.md

 // Store data locally in files
 $documentManager = new \DodLite\DocumentManager(
     new \DodLite\Adapter\FileAdapter(
         '/path/to/your/storage',

-           // Define file and folder permissions
+        // Define file and directory permissions
-           permissions: 0666,
+        filePermissions: 0777,
+        directoryPermissions: 0777,

         // Use either glob or DirectoryIterator
         useGlob: false
     )
-    )
 );
 ```

+The `FileAdapter` also brings its own custom Exception classes:

+`FileAdapterException`<br>
+Base exception class for all internal exception classes of the `FileAdapter`.
+Is also thrown if the given rootPath is invalid.
+Provides debugging methods with all parameters given to the FileAdapter:

+* `getAdapterRootPath() : string`
+* `getAdapterFilePermissions() : int`
+* `getAdapterDirectoryPermissions() : int`
+* `getAdapterUseGlob() : bool`
+  <br><br>

+`FileAdapterFunctionFailedException`<br>
+Internally thrown if a function call failed.
+Is never thrown directly but is always there as previous exception of another exception.
+Provides additional debugging methods:

+* `getFunction() : string`
+* `getPath() : string`
+* `getResult() : mixed`

 ### Memory